tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

   ![svm-accuracy](Images/svm-accuracy.png)

 * Oftentimes, an accuracy score is not enough of a performance measurement when trying to comprehend the performance of a classification model, as it merely indicates correct or incorrect prediction.
 For example, the model could predict every value as 1 and the accuracy score could end up being 50% or more.
-It is for this reason that the AUC-ROC curve is used, as the AUC-ROC curve indicates how well the model is capable of distinguishing between classes (predicting 0s and 0s and 1s as 1s).
+It is for this reason that the AUC-ROC curve or, Area Under The Curve-Receiver Operating Characteristics curve, is used, as the AUC-ROC curve indicates how well the model is capable of distinguishing between classes (predicting 0s and 0s and 1s as 1s).
 In essence, the higher the AUC score, the better the model is at correctly classifying the input data.

   **Note:** We will breakdown the AUC-ROC curve in more detail in the next activity.